pliu/k8splayground/auth/README.md

 Role-based access control (RBAC) is the most popular authorization model used by Kubernetes.
 In this model, permissions (i.e. which actions are allowed on which resources) are captured as roles (Roles are namespace-specific permissions whereas ClusterRoles are cluster-wide).
 RoleBindings and ClusterRoleBindings are then used to bind roles to entities (e.g. "users", "groups", and service accounts) with RoleBindings binding roles to entities in specific namespaces whereas ClusterRoleBindings bind the roles to entities across the entire cluster.

 ## Rancher
 Rancher is a Kubernetes cluster manager.
-It can be used to launch new Kubernetes clusters, manage existing ones (explore Kubernetes in manner similar to kubectl but graphically), deploy and manage applications via Helm charts, monitor, alert, and aggregate logs across clusters, and provides user and group management and authorization capabilities.
+It can be used to launch new Kubernetes clusters, manage existing ones (explore Kubernetes in a manner similar to kubectl but graphically), deploy and manage applications via Helm charts, monitor, alert, and aggregate logs across clusters, and provides user and group management and authorization capabilities.
 We will use Rancher primarily for its user management and authorization capabilities as group management requires external identity providers, we use Helm directly to deploy and manage applications, and we use Prometheus Operator for monitoring and alerting.

 We run Rancher in a Docker container alongside the kind "hosts".
 When creating the Rancher container, we port-forward localhost:444 on the local machine to port 443 on the Rancher container (specified in the Makefile), allowing us to access the Rancher UI.